 Welcome to Landing Pad in Canada

-Your Landing Pad host will provide you with food for breakfast and dinner.
-You are responsible for your own lunch, and may have to prepare your own breakfast with the food provided.
+Your Landing Pad host will provide you with food for breakfast, lunch and dinner.
+You may have to prepare your own breakfast and lunch with the food provided.

 The evening meal is a family time.
 All household members usually sit down together to eat and discuss the day.
 Ask your family when dinner will be served so you can be home on time.
 It is very important to tell your host family if you will not be home for dinner.

 Some food is included in your fees, but you may have to purchase foods or drinks that the family does not regularly use.
 By buying your own food, you will learn where to get groceries and how much they cost.If you like to cook you can speak to your family about preparing and cooking your own meals.
 Some of the best experiences in a homestay are learning Canadian culture and spending time together while eating meals.
 Some students can find it very different at first, but learn to enjoy Canadian customs.

 In Canadian culture, it is important to use deodorant, brush your teeth and shower every day.

 - Showers should not take longer than 10 minutes

 - Toilet paper gets flushed down the toilet, but sanitary napkins are wrapped and thrown in the garbage